 Left-click ADD, EDIT OR REMOVE OTHER USERS (System Settings)

-As I said earlier, Microsoft do encourage you to sign into your computer using a Microsoft account.
+As I said earlier, Microsoft does encourage you to sign in to your computer using a Microsoft account.

 If your new user wants to use their MS account, then fill in their email address or phone number.

-If your setting up with a local account (recommended), click "I don't have this person's sign-in information"
+If you’re setting up with a local account (recommended), click “I don’t have this person’s sign-in information”

 If you are setting up with a Microsoft account, when you click the NEXT button, you’ll need to fill in their MS password and probably verify their identity.
 But that’s all pretty much straightforward.